orangeduck/BuildYourOwnLisp/README.md

 ### About

-In this tutorial I'll show you how to build a minimal Lisp in just a few lines of C. Okay so I'm cheating a little bit because we'll be using my Parser Combinator library `mpc` (a shameless advertisement) to the parsing for us, but the rest of the code remains simple.
+In this tutorial I'll show you how to build a minimal Lisp in just a few lines of C. Okay so I'm cheating a little bit because we'll be using my Parser Combinator library `mpc` (a shameless advertisement) to the parsing for us, but the rest of the code will be completely original!

 This tutorial is somewhat inspired by the fantastic [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours).
-I wanted to show that this was possible in other languages too.
+I wanted to show that this was possible in other languages.
 And like Haskell, many people are interested in learning C but have nowhere to start - well here is your excuse.
-Follow along with this and I can ensure you'll at least get a cool new toy at the end - and hopefully knowledge of a new language.
+Follow along with this and I can promise you'll at least get a cool new toy at the end - and hopefully knowledge of a new language.

 I've tried to make the tutorial as easy as possible, and friendly to beginners.
 But C is a difficult language, and not all of the concepts we are using are going to be familiar.
-If you've never seen C, or programmed before, then it is probably worth brushing up on some basics (at least the syntax, and pointers) before rushing on ahead.
+If you've never seen C, or programmed before, then it is probably worth brushing up on some basics (at least the syntax) before rushing on ahead.
 If you are already an expert in C then feel free to skip ahead.
 No matter how hard I try this type of tutorial will always be harder for the beginner than say, a book.
-But the advantage is that it teaches a number of implicit techniques and idioms that only a _real world_ project can capture.
+But that is because it attempts to teach a number of implicit techniques and idioms that only a _real world_ project can capture.

-My advice to beginners is to read over the first few exercises of [Learn C the Hard Way](http://c.learncodethehardway.org/book/) until you are confident that you can read and understand the first couple of examples.
+My advice to beginners is to read over the first few exercises of [Learn C the Hard Way](http://c.learncodethehardway.org/book/) until you have your environment set up and are confident that you can read and understand the first two chapters.
 Otherwise when you come into issues or get stuck, it is going to be a real uphill battle later to try and find out where you are going wrong.

 ### Lisps

 Lisp is a family of programming languages characterized by the fact that all their computation is represented by lists.
 This may sound scarier than it is.
 Actually Lisps are very easy, distinctive, and powerful.
-As for the brand of Lisp we'll be building - it is one I've essentially created for the purposes of this tutorial.
+The type of Lisp we'll be building is one I've essentially invented for the purposes of this tutorial.
 I've designed it for minimalism, simplicity and clarity, and I've become quite fond of it along the way.
-Conceptually, syntactically, and in implementation this brand of Lisp has a number of serious differences in comparison to other major brands of Lisp.
-Up to the point where I'm sure I will be getting e-mails from Lisp fundamentalists telling me it "isn't a Lisp" because it "doesn't do/have/look-like X".
+Conceptually, syntactically, and in implementation this brand of Lisp has a number of serious differences to other major brands of Lisp.
+This is up to the point where I'm sure I will be getting e-mails from Lisp fundamentalists telling me it "isn't a Lisp" because it "doesn't do/have/look-like X".

-I should make it clear I've not made this Lisp different to confuse understanding or to spread untruths.
-The reason I've written this tutorial is to teach people interesting concepts, which they can then go on to use and express themselves, be creative, and have fun!
-Heed this disclaimer now.
+I've not made this Lisp different to confuse beginners or to spread untruths.
+If you're concerned about what is the _right_ way to built a Lisp perhaps this isn't for you.
+If you're interested in learning new and unique concepts, which you can then go on to use and express yourself, be creative, and have fun, well - this tutorial is probably for you.
+Either way, heed this disclaimer now.
 Not everything I am about to say is right or true!

 On a similar note the best way to follow this tutorial is to, as the title says, write _your own_ lisp.
 I want you to add your own features, modifications and changes so that it suites your own philosophy on what is right or true.
 Throughout the tutorial I'll be giving description and insight.
 But with it I'll be providing _a lot_ of code.
 This will make it easy to follow along, copy and pasting each section into your program without really understanding.
 But as you'd expect taking this approach won't really help anyone.

 Instead you should use my code as a reference for _your own_ lisp.
 Use it as an instruction booklet and guide as to how to build a programming language in C, both at the high level, and at the low level.
 Type all the code out yourself.
-I know it is tedious and boring, but by using this method you will come to understand the reasoning behind the code.
+Using this method you will come to understand the reasoning behind the code.
 Things will automatically click as you follow it along character by character.
 You may have an intuition as to why it _looks_ right, or what _may_ be going on but this will not always translate to a real understanding unless you do it yourself!

 The Basics